vanHeemstraDesigns/character-creator-headstart/100/400/README.md

 The character will be applied into iClone current project (if iClone is not launched, then it will be launched with a new project with the exported character).

-## 4. Modify the character in iClone Character Creator.
+## 4. Modify the Character in iClone Character Creator.

-## 5. Send the character to iClone again by clicking the Send to iClone button.
+## 5. Send the Character to iClone again by clicking the Send to iClone button.

 However, if it is not picked, then a new character will be applied into the current iClone project.